-- 3.27 A number of assessments of Objectively Assessed needs for housing have been undertaken by Adur District Council.
-The most recent, Objectively Assessed Housing Need: Adur District (GL Hearn 2015) (http://www.adur-worthing.gov.uk/media/media,135774,en.pdf) indicates requirement of 291 dwellings per annum which equates to 5820 dwellings over the plan period (2011-2031).
-This up-date study takes account of the 2012-based Sub National Population Projections issued by ONS in March 2014 and the 2012-based Household Projections published in February 2015.
-The study also takes into account recent academic research and improvements in the modelling approach.
-The annual dwelling requirement for Adur up to 2031 takes account of firstly, population and household projections (an annual need for 276 dwellings).
-Account is then taken of predicted workforce growth and affordable housing needs (also addressing housing market signals) which result in a need to up-lift the figure to a small degree (an annual need for 5 and 10 dwellings respectively). - 3.28 In setting a delivery figure for the Adur Local Plan, a number of sources have been carefully considered which maximises development on brownfield land and totals 2531 dwellings.
+- 3.28 In setting a delivery figure for the Adur Local Plan, a number of sources of housing have been carefully considered.
+Development on brownfield sites totals 2529 dwellings.
 In addition, two sustainable greenfield urban extensions have been identified which will deliver a further 1080 dwellings.
-In total, 3611 dwellings can be delivered over the Plan period which equates to an annual average of 180 dwellings.
-Consequently, a shortfall of approximately 2209 dwellings remain against the full objectively assessed need figure of 5820 over the Plan period. - 3.29 Consultation and engagement has continually taken place with those LPAs within the functional housing market and also with those in Northern West Sussex (Crawley, Horsham and Mid Sussex).
+In total, 3609 dwellings can be delivered over the Plan period which equates to an annual average of 180 dwellings.
+Consequently, a shortfall of approximately 2211 dwellings remain against the 2015 full objectively assessed need figure up to 2031..(This shortfall increases to 3216 dwellings when measured against the 2016 OAN figure, and an annual delivery figure of 172dpa if the plan period is extended to 2032, as per the Proposed Major Modifications). - 3.29 Consultation and engagement has continually taken place with those LPAs within the functional housing market and also with those in Northern West Sussex (Crawley, Horsham and Mid Sussex).
 A number of LPAs within Hampshire and Surrey were contacted in 2012 informing them of the CWS Duty to Co-operate housing study being progressed at the time and the likelihood that the coastal authorities would not be able to meet their housing needs.
-Consultants NLP in the Housing Background paper (paragraph 6.2 of the paper) to the LSS refresh, highlighted that housing provision opportunities should be explored with neighbouring authorities outside of the Coastal West

-Sussex and Greater Brighton area to meet longer term housing needs.
+Consultants NLP in the Housing Background paper (paragraph 6.2 of the paper) to the LSS refresh, highlighted that housing provision opportunities should be explored with neighbouring authorities outside of the Coastal West Sussex and Greater Brighton area to meet longer term housing needs.
 This will be an issue for the full review of the LSS and will need to be supported by further robust evidence.
 Also, as recommended by the Inspector into the London Plan (see later paragraph 3.31), an early review of this Plan is required to address needs.
-This will necessitate working with relevant local authorities outside of London impacted by its housing needs.

-- 3.30 As at 2014, when the Proposed Submission Adur Local Plan 2014 was published, the following LPAs within the above housing market areas were unable to meet their own housing needs on the basis of environmental, landscape and infrastructure constraints and have stated that they are unable to meet Adur's needs: Worthing, Brighton and Hove, Arun, Chichester, Crawley (due to the possibility of a new runway at Gatwick Airport and the consequent impact on available land for housing) and Lewes.
-Subsequently, in 2016 at the time of publication of the Amendments to the Proposed Submission Adur Local Pan (2016), the situation is that with the exception of Horsham and Mid Sussex, the above authorities (excluding Arun at this stage which is undertaking further work on the local plan) still cannot meet their objectively assessed needs (see more details below) through provision in their local plans.
-As detailed below, both Horsham and Mid Sussex aim to address the needs of Crawley as part of the NW Sussex Housing Market Area. - 3.31 In order to help address Adur's housing shortfall, the following measures have been progressed (including details as to how the Council has engaged with other authorities on this matter) as set out below:
+This will necessitate working with relevant local authorities outside of London impacted by its housing needs. - 3.30 As at 2014, when the Proposed Submission Adur Local Plan 2014 was published, the following LPAs within the above housing market areas were unable to meet their own housing needs on the basis of environmental, landscape and infrastructure constraints and have stated that they are unable to meet Adur's needs: Worthing, Brighton and Hove, Arun, Chichester, Crawley (due to the possibility of a new runway at Gatwick Airport and the consequent impact on available land for housing) and Lewes.
+Subsequently, in 2016 at the time of publication of the Amendments to the Proposed Submission Adur Local Pan (2016), the situation was that with the exception of Horsham and Mid Sussex, the above authorities (excluding Arun at this stage which is undertaking further work on the local plan) still cannot meet their objectively assessed needs (see more details below) through provision in their local plans.
+As detailed below, both Horsham and Mid Sussex aim to address the needs of Crawley as part of the NW Sussex Housing Market Area.

+3.31 In order to help address Adur's housing shortfall, the following measures have been progressed (including details as to how the Council has engaged with other authorities on this matter) as set out below: